 I question myself several times why would I choose to come here, the place where I know no one, the place I have never been before, and the people who I never met before.
 But the answer was for a better life, a better education, and a better society.
 I really had a hard time because I have to start all over.

 I was very useful even though I spoke very little English.
-I’ve always proud of myself for that.
-That was the only thing made me happy at that time -knowing that even though I was only 16, I could be very helpful with the little things I could do.
+I’ve always been proud of myself for that.
+That was the only thing made me happy at that time – knowing that even though I was only 16, I could be very helpful with the little things I could do.

-Transportation was the other worse experience I have had.
+Transportation was the other difficult experience I had.

 I’ve to take two or three buses and walked a couple blocks to get to anywhere.
 Walking wasn’t a problem at all, because I have walked all my life in the camp.
 But I had a problem of how to ride the bus.
 I didn’t know which bus goes to where again I was new to the country and spoke very little English.